Linerre/Arch/README.md

 ## Latest

 from Intel to AMD: Thinkpad X395 AMD Ryzen R7 3700U/3500U

-Baught it and this time stick to Arch!

 x395 seems to be hotter than expected